single-cell-data/SOMA/abstract_specification.md

 Parameters:

-- `ids`: the rows to read.
+- `coords`: the rows to read.
 Defaults to 'all'.
 Coordinates for each dimension may be specified by value, a value range (slice -- see the [indexing and slicing](#indexing-and-slicing) section below), an Arrow array of values, or a list of both.
 - `column_names`: the named columns to read and return.
 Defaults to all, including system-defined columns (`soma_joinid`).
 - `batch_size`: a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - `partition`: an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.